vercel-labs/fast-webstreams/README.md

 `fast-webstreams` solves this by using Node.js native streams (`Readable`, `Writable`, `Transform`) as the actual data transport.
 These are implemented in C++ within Node.js and have been optimized over a decade.
 The WHATWG API is a thin adapter layer on top.

-The result: `reader.read()` loops run approximately 4x faster than native WebStreams, and `pipeThrough` chains operate within 25% of raw Node.js stream performance at 1KB+ chunk sizes.
+The result: `reader.read()` loops run approximately 3.6x faster than native WebStreams, and `pipeThrough` chains operate within 83% of raw Node.js stream performance at 1KB chunk sizes.

-## Architecture: Three Tiers
+## Architecture: Three Tiers + Native Delegation

 `fast-webstreams` uses a tiered architecture that selects the fastest path for each operation: